Most-Rated Sessions

 AAC in the Cloud 2022 Conference

-4.18 out of 360 ratings
+4.18 out of 362 ratings (4791 total views)

 School staff instruction in AAC has numerous benefits to students, including increasing communicative turns and facilitating longer utterances.
 However, in-service style trainings rarely result in increased AAC use in the classroom.
 Participants will learn the benefits of staff education, benefits of modeling AAC and elements of a successful partner education program.